-MMP9 (Matrix Metalloproteinase 9) has a molecular weight of approximately 92 kDa.
+Matrix Metalloproteinase 9 (MMP9) has a molecular weight of approximately 92 kDa.
 It is expressed in various cell types, including neutrophils, macrophages, fibroblasts, and endothelial cells, and is often induced in response to inflammatory signals.
 This protein belongs to the family of matrix metalloproteinases, which are involved in the degradation of extracellular matrix components.
-MMP9’s primary function is to cleave and remodel extracellular matrix proteins, particularly gelatin and collagen; thus, it is vital to wound healing, angiogenesis, and immune responses.
+Its primary function is to cleave and remodel extracellular matrix proteins, particularly gelatin and collagen; thus, it is vital to wound healing, angiogenesis, and immune responses.

 Antibodies against MMP9 are used in research to study its expression levels in cells and tissues.
-Immunohistochemistry, western blotting, and other techniques employing anti-MMP9 antibodies help researchers analyze the role of MMP9 in physiological and pathological processes.
+Immunohistochemistry, western blotting, and other techniques employing anti-MMP9 antibodies help researchers analyze its role in physiological and pathological processes.
 MMP9 is being explored as a potential biomarker for various diseases, including cancer.
-In diagnostics, measuring MMP9 levels may provide information about the severity of certain conditions and contribute to prognosis.
+In diagnostics, measuring Matrix Metalloproteinase 9 levels may provide information about the severity of certain conditions and contribute to prognosis.

 Showing all 5 results